raspberrypi/documentation/configuration/device-tree.md

     compatible = "brcm,bcm2708";
 };

-&i2c1 {
+&i2s {
     status = "okay";
 };
 ```

-The effect of merging that overlay with a standard Raspberry Pi base device tree (`bcm2708-rpi-b-plus.dtb`, for example), provided the overlay is loaded afterwards, would be to enable the second i2c interface by changing its status to `okay`.
+The effect of merging that overlay with a standard Raspberry Pi base device tree (`bcm2708-rpi-b-plus.dtb`, for example), provided the overlay is loaded afterwards, would be to enable the i2s interface by changing its status to `okay`.
 But if you try to compile this overlay, using:

 ```
 dtc -I dts -O dtb -o 2nd-overlay.dtb 2nd-overlay.dts